 During the lease term in Clear Brook

-During lease, the rental property belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Clear Brook, the renter must allow us to come into the rental property.
-Some valid reasons to come into rental property are to:
+During lease, the rental belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Clear Brook, the renter must allow us to access the rental.
+Some good reasons to enter rental home are to:

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Clear Brook.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental home.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Clear Brook.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a useful source for property owners in Clear Brook
+a useful source for landlords in Clear Brook

-- Before you put a renter in your investment in Clear Brook
+- Before you rent out your investment in Clear Brook

 - Collections and evictions